DCS-210/w2022-project-elly-sokona-and-ella/README.md

 According to the US Census Bureau QuickFacts, found here:
 \[<https://www.census.gov/quickfacts/chicagocityillinois>\] Chicago is
 33.3% white, 29.6% Black, 28.8% Hispanic or Latino, 0.3% American Indian
 and Alaskan Native, 6.6% Asian, and 2.8% multiracial.

-The above summary statistics show a disproportionately high number of complaints from Black Chicagoans.
+The summary statistics below show a disproportionately high number of complaints from Black Chicagoans.
+ALthough about 30 percent of the population, Black Chicagoians make up 60 percent of the complaintants filing complaints of policy misconduct.

+Hypothesis: We will see more complaints from Black residents, regardless of the racial makeup of the neighborhood.
+We expect to see more allegations per capita in neighborhoods with higher proportions of Black residents.

 ``` r
 #calculating total for the proportions